 I haven’t seen any stats on this, but there seems to be broad agreement among marketers that consumer attention spans have shrunk and will continue to do so.
 Global interest and outrage can be generated very quickly, but the fall-off can also be dramatic.
-I was interested to note that the huge rise of the Pokémon Go game since July has been followed by a noticeable decline.
-According to Fortune, daily active users and levels of engagement have dropped 30% since the game’s peak.
+Take the case of the Pokémon Go game, whose huge rise in 2016 was followed by a massive decline.

 Game-changer or fad?

-None of that should take away from what the game has achieved.
-It has changed how we think about augmented reality and it has certainly introduced new opportunities and new concerns about the reaping of data in exchange for fun.
-Some have even suggested it will change the monetisation of small business.
+What the game achieved at the time was monumental.
+It changed how we think about augmented reality and it has certainly introduced new opportunities and new concerns about the reaping of data in exchange for fun.

-But is this a genuine game-changer or a fad?
-It may have been downloaded more than 100 million times, but one of the problems Pokémon Go faces, the Fortune article suggests, is that while it has succeeded by hitting nostalgia buttons and giving the brand a new twist, it has failed, in playing, to make the transition from a hunting phenomenon to a true and durable game.
+But one of the problems Pokémon Go faced, this Fortune article suggested, was that while it succeeded at hitting nostalgia buttons and giving the brand a new twist, it failed, in playing, to make the transition from a hunting phenomenon to a true and durable game.

 Seeing past initial success

-All of us requires careful balance.
+The wider lesson for all marketers is the need for careful balance.
 On the one hand, a brand prospers from being in market and generating interest and feedback.
 On the other hand, if the mechanisms are not in place to give buyers new things to try once they are familiar with the product, consumers will quickly move on and copiers will just as quickly move in.
 To me, this is a critical part of brand strategy that gets overlooked.
 So much focus these days is put on getting a brand to market or repositioning a brand in market.
-Not enough emphasis is placed on infusing dimension into a brand so it can change and expand in direct response to market reactions to build on the success that it has worked so hard to achieve.
+And we continue to judge success by mentions.
+Not enough emphasis is placed on infusing dimensions into a brand so that it can change and expand in direct response to market reactions in order to build on success that it has worked so hard to achieve.
+Not enough weight is given either to the impact that a community can have when they quietly continue to build a brand – unnoticed by the rest of the world – because they have powerful reasons to stay and to commit.

 Brands must be iterative because consumers are iterative.

-Everyone keeps moving on.
-Some time back, of course, maintaining momentum would simply have required filling up the media schedule.
+Some time back, maintaining momentum would simply have required filling up the media schedule.
 Now, it requires brands not just to continue their marketing but also to find ways to make their products more interesting, their experiences more immersive, their communities more involved and their data more insightful, individualised and actionable.
 Brands must be iterative because consumers are iterative.
 Everyone keeps moving on.
 Today, there’s no such thing as brand maintenance.

 Storytelling as gameplay

-I wonder – aloud – whether the next role of storytelling is connected with that: with writing “arcs” for brands that plot where the brand could do in response to what the market does.
+We tend to think of stories as beginning, middle and end.
+But markets of course don’t work that way.
+They are ongoing and volatile.
+The challenge for brand storytelling it seems to me lies in writing “arcs” for brands that plot where the brand could do in response to what the market does or could do.
 Think of it as storytelling as gameplay, where the brand has a range of options available which can be played out in response to consumer reaction.
-Sceptics will argue that such a way of working through the future has too many variations, will be different across markets and takes the ownership for the brand’s direction away from the brand itself.
-Isn’t that the lesson though from what is happening to Pokémon Go?
+Skeptics will argue that such a way of working through the future has too many variations, will be different across markets and takes the ownership for the brand’s direction away from the brand itself.
+Isn’t that the lesson though from what happened to Pokémon Go?
 What goes up will come down – and arguably the faster it rises, the quicker it falls as excitement gives way to frustration, disappointment or the next attraction.
+Revival is possible – that’s the good news – but only by giving customers reasons to come back or never leave.

 Increasingly, the brands we create and manage behave like stories and are subject to the constraints (and the opportunities) of fashion.
 They have timeframes within which they are potent.
 And they live or die on their ability to stay interesting and keep selling.
 Unless “next” is ready to run as soon as “now” expires, there’s a real threat that a brand, particularly a brand that has accelerated quickly, will stall.